pitcher69/ZEUS6D/stonkyspace/README.md

 I shared my dreams with ghosts,
 and woke each day to equations that never resolved.

+I’m damned for what I do.
+My ego, my unwillingness to yield,
+my eagerness to fight —
+they’ve set me on a path from which there is no escape.

 I yearned to make something worthy,
 to wrestle against inevitability,
 without seeing the ground vanish beneath my feet.

 This project was meant to be new.
 It was meant to be beautiful.
-The world could have looked upon it and seen hope…
+The judge could have looked upon it and seen hope…
-seen mercy.
+seen beauty.

+Instead, they looked upon it and saw chaos —
+a monument not to triumph, but to failure.

 ---